roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-06 ****** byStoryTeller07© John rolled back the towel down her back, leave her partially uncovered.
+John rolled back the towel down her back, leave her partially uncovered.
 It had been a surprise she agreed to a massage, as she had always been dismissive of alternative therapies, and denied the benefits of healing arts.
 He was even more surprised she wasn't wearing underwear.

  "This is your hour.
 I am here for you.
 All you need do is relax," he recited, with hands smoothing oil into her back.
 It was as calming for him as it would be for her, though he was surprised how quickly she had relaxed, considering how uptight she usually was.